 Google Shopping bots search across different online stores for the product being sought and display the results.
 Google Shopping results typically show up as thumbnail images that can display the product’s title, price, delivery info, features, the store or business name, (number of) seller(s), and ratings & reviews.

 Product Ranking on Google Shopping is based on relevancy, advertiser bids, and the searchers' (previous) Google activities.

 As a brand manufacturer, you can directly list products on Google Shopping.
 Ensure you include as much high-quality info as you can through a data feed in Google Merchant Center (and Google Manufacturer Center, but we'll touch on that later).

-Certain product attributes such as your products' title, description, category, landing page link, image link, price and availability are required.
+Certain product attributes such as your products' title, description, category, landing page link, image link, price, and availability are required.
 The more info you provide, the more relevant your listings and ads are going to be.

 In principle, every webshop administrator can upload their product information to the Google Merchant Center.
-If resellers listed your brands' products on Google Shopping, you lose a certain amount of control over how your products are being displayed.
+If resellers list your brands' products on Google Shopping, you lose a certain amount of control over how your products are being displayed.
 Keep reading to find out how you can be present on Google Shopping and at the same time get more control!